 The Illinois Association is pleased to offer a $500 Scholarship for the 2019-2020 academic year to a graduating high school senior or a student entered in a technical college, junior college or a college university.
 The applicant must be a family member of an owner or employee of a 2019 IAMP Operator Member.
-Applications must be submitted by February 10, 2019.
-The winning recipient will be recognized at the 2019 IAMP Convention and Trade Show at Bloomington, IL, on February 21-23, 2019.
+Applications must be submitted by September 1, 2019.

 The scholarship awards up to $500 per scholarship (depending on availability of funds) to deserving high school senior or post-secondary student whose parents or guardians are members of IAMP or IAMP members’ employees and are a accepted into, or attending any post-secondary school, in the United States.
 All members of IAMP must be in good standing to be eligible to apply.
 A post-secondary school means an institution of education including a vocational and technical college, two-and four-year colleges and private trade schools.
 Winning applicants may attend these schools with any major of study.

 Interested students must assemble and present all of the following information (see application form for specific information required) to be viewed by the IAMP Committee.

 Incomplete applications and applications received/post marked after the deadline stated on the application will not be considered.
 Do not staple applications.

 Applications should be mailed by the date listed on the application to:

 Illinois Association of Meat Processors: PO Box 25, Pearl City, IL.
 61062 or emailed to email@example.com

 Applications will be reviewed by the Illinois Association of Meat Processors Committee and any award to qualified applicants will be announced each year.
 If you have any questions, please contact the IAMP office or visit our website at www.illinoismeatprocessors.com.